-Further, SIPI has not seen a shift in the target population of students at SIPI since we serve Native American students from the entire United States with 85% residing in the Southwest, but there has been a major shift in the population served that was initiated during the first year of the pandemic.
+Further, SIPI has not seen a shift in the target population of students at SIPI since we serve Native American students from the entire United States with 85% of our students residing in the Southwest.
+However, there has been a major shift in the population served that was initiated during the first year of the pandemic.
 This shift involved many students who began their studies at SIPI when we were 100% online.
-We now know that a sizable proportion of students who were participating online from remote locations wished to study at SIPI but they did not, or could not, relocate to Albuquerque when classes returned to in-person.
-Institutionally we now are recognizing that we began serving students for whom online class offerings were essential and now we are instituting learning pathways to serve these students.
+We now know that a sizable proportion of students who were participating online from remote locations wished to study at SIPI, but could not relocate to Albuquerque, when classes returned to inperson.
+Institutionally, we now are recognizing the value of being able to serve students in remote areas by offering developmental education classes online.
+We have discovered that this is essential and now are instituting learning pathways to serve these students.
+Presently, we have plans in place to expand our services to better address the distance educational needs of our potential student population with all the content delivery resources developed during the COVID pandemic.

 We also found that these students, often from rural communities, who began their ABE coursework at SIPI during the first year of the pandemic, have friends and neighbors whom they have told about their successful experience at SIPI.
 We are now starting up another year and discovering that a substantial proportion of new students are applying specifically for online class delivery.
-Many are householders with families to support who had previously given up on a college degree as simply not practical now seeing online classes from SIPI as a unique opportunity.
-While shifting and certifying degree program classes to online is a lengthy practice that will take years to complete the ABE department since our classes do not confer transferrable college credit is more flexible in being able to make this shift.
-This year and the upcoming years looks like ABE will take the lead in developing hybrid class protocols.
+Many are householders with families to support who had previously given up on a college degree as simply not practical are now seeing online classes from SIPI as a unique opportunity.
+While shifting and certifying degree program classes to online is a lengthy practice that will take years to complete, the ABE department is more flexible, then the degree and certificate programs, in being able to make this shift.
+This year and the upcoming years look like ABE will take the lead in developing hybrid and completely online class protocols.